juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Stock moving with consistent resistance
 	* Over 500k+
 	* Trading in some small range
-	* Once there's a huge gap up, it's likely the price will go towards the previous range since
+	* Once there's a huge gap up, the price tends to go towards the previous range
-		* Long term share holder would be willing sell
+		* Long term share holder would be willing to sell
 		* People shorting into morning spike
-		* Can calculate the bag holders by the consistent resistant level's volume
+		* Can calculate the bag holders by summing the consistent resistant level's volume
 * Individual resistance
 	* Big volume at a specific point where most of the time it's trading in small volumes
 		* 4-5M  <= light